eProsima/Fast-DDS-docs/docs/notes.rst

 This release includes the following features:

-* Partial implementation of allocation QoS
+* Partial implementation of allocation QoS.
-* Implementation of Discovery Server
+* Implementation of Discovery Server.
 * Implementation of non-blocking calls.

 It also adds the following bug fixes and improvements:

-* Added sliding window to BitmapRange
+* Added sliding window to BitmapRange.
 * Modified default behavior for unknown writers.
-* A `Flush()` method was added to the logger to ensure all info is logged
+* A `Flush()` method was added to the logger to ensure all info is logged.
-* A test for loading `Duration_t` from XML was added
+* A test for loading `Duration_t` from XML was added.
 * Optimized WLP when removing local writers.
-* Some liveliness tests were updated so that they are more stable on Windows
+* Some liveliness tests were updated so that they are more stable on Windows.
-* A fix was added to `CMakeLists.txt` for installing static libraries
+* A fix was added to `CMakeLists.txt` for installing static libraries.
-* A fix was added to performance tests so that they can run on the RT kernel
+* A fix was added to performance tests so that they can run on the RT kernel.
 * Fix for race condition on built-in protocols creation.
-* Fix for setting *nullptr* in a *fixed_string*
+* Fix for setting *nullptr* in a *fixed_string*.
-* Fix for v1.8.1 not building with -DBUILD_JAVA=ON
+* Fix for v1.8.1 not building with -DBUILD_JAVA=ON.
-* Fix for GAP messages not being sent in some cases
+* Fix for GAP messages not being sent in some cases.
-* Fix for coverity report
+* Fix for coverity report.
-* Several memory issues fixes
+* Several memory issues fixes.
-* `fastrtps.repos` file was updated
+* `fastrtps.repos` file was updated.
-* Documentation for building with Colcon was added
+* Documentation for building with Colcon was added.
 * Change CMake configuration directory if INSTALLER_PLATFORM is set.
 * IDL sub-module updated to current version.

-**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*
+**Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*.

 Previous versions
 -----------------